David Rein

 David Rein (1914–1979) was a 20th-Century American attorney who, with partner Joseph Forer, supported Progressive causes including the legal defense of African-Americans and accused Communists.
 Rein and Foyer were members of the National Lawyers Guild and its D.C. chapter.
 Rein represented "more than 100 people", alleged to have been Communists, before the House Un-American Activities Committee (HUAC) and the subcommittee of the Senate Committee on Administration (chaired by U.S. Senator Joseph R. McCarthy).

 Background

 David Rein was born on April 12, 1914, in New York City.
 He attended public elementary and high schools there.
 He studied at Columbia College and Columbia Law School.
 He had two siblings.

 Career

-In July 1935, directly out of law school, Rein joined the New York City Charter Commission and then the Puerto Rico Reconstruction Administration through 1937, based out of Washington, DC, and San Juan, Puerto Rico.
+In July 1935, directly out of law school, Rein joined the New York City Charter Commission and then the Puerto Rico Reconstruction Administration through 1937, based out of Washington, D.C., and San Juan, Puerto Rico.
 He then worked briefly again in New York.